marned91/marned91/README.md

 I'm diving into React and Next.js

 ### 🤝 I’m looking to collaborate on
-I’m interested in collaborating on projects related to web development, especially those that align with my values in animal health, the environment, or education.
+I’m interested in collaborating on projects related to web development, especially those that align with my interest in creating meaningful, user-friendly solutions.

 ### 🤔 I’m looking for help with
 I'm eager to improve my skills in advanced JavaScript techniques and best practices in frontend development, so feel free to share interesting sources or courses!